 So you’ve just built an iOS app or maybe an Android one.
 You’re really proud of your design, the app works on every device you tested, and there seems to be no competition in your niche.
 After publishing it, you go ahead and share it on your Facebook Profile page.
 You feel you’re onto a winner!

-Next day you’re eager to check out how many people have downloaded it.
-“12 downloads” and not a single review.
-Hm… something must be wrong!
+Next day, you’re eager to check out how many people have downloaded it.
+"12 downloads" and not a single review.
+Hmm… something must be wrong!
 So you start to really promote it now.
 You spam your friends constantly with Twitter and Facebook updates.
 A month later, you’re still below 500 downloads.
 What are you doing wrong?

 Here are a few tricks I’ve learned that will help your download numbers grow (while also keeping your Facebook friends from reporting you).

 Make sure your app has a nice, long description to put it up the marketplace.
 This is for your clients and for your app’s ranking.
 You need to invest the time and do this right.

 Where possible, your description should be localized in the most common languages such as Chinese, Korean, Spanish or French.
 Google Play has a nice feature (which won’t be available with the new Developer Console update, so hurry up) that will let you do the translation automatically using Google Translate.
 However, some translations do come up weird, so make sure you double-check Google’s work.